 In 2006, the Nominating and Governance Committee developed a process to annually assess the Board as a whole and the committees of the Board.
-The performance assessment of the Board and each committee of the Board is based on information and feedback obtained from director evaluation questionnaires provided to each director.
+The performance assessment of the Board and each committee of the Board are based on information and feedback obtained from director evaluation questionnaires provided to each director.
 Each director is asked to complete and return the assessment questionnaire to the chair of the Nominating and Governance Committee on a confidential basis.
 The chair of the Nominating and Governance Committee may discuss the completed questionnaires with individual directors where clarification is required.
 The evaluation process focuses on Board and committee performance, and also asks for peer feedback and suggestions or comments regarding the performance of the chair of each committee and the lead director.
 The chair of the Nominating and Governance Committee reports the results of the performance assessments to the Board.

-The Board and the Nominating and Governance Committee formally assess the effectiveness of each member of the Board on an annual basis, and have determined that each Board member is significantly qualified through their current or previous professions and experience.
-Each member fully participates in each meeting having in all cases been specifically canvassed for their input.
+The Board, in connection with the feedback and recommendations of the Nominating and Governance Committee, assesses the effectiveness of the members of the Board on an annual basis, and have determined that each Board member is qualified through their current or previous professions and experience.